pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 ## 5. Assembling the tree

 Great, now we have all the required components to build our tree!

+Before continuing, remove the line that defines `retry_forever_wrapper_xml`, as it will be replaced by new code in this section.

 In this section we'll create the 3 components of the `GlobalMasterSequence`:
 * Startup Sequence
 * Robot Cycle